Natural living series

 Paladhaniya Vidhaipu (Green Manuring Method) –

-Paladhaniya Vidhaipu – is a Soil Preparatory, green manuring method of sowing different leguminous varieties of Pulses, Millets, Oil seeds and Spices together at once.
+Paladhaniya Vidhaipu – is a Soil Preparatory, green manuring method of sowing different leguminous varieties of Pulses, Millets, Oilseeds and Spices together at once.
 Manure crops of Saamai(Little Millet), Thinai(Foxtail Millet), Ellu(Sesame), Kollu(Horse gram), Kadugu(Mustard), Aamanaku(Castor), Sanappu(Sunhemp), Thakapoondu(Sesbania aculeata), Ulundhu(Urud), Pasipayaru(Greengram), Thattapayiru(Cow eyed peas), Karamani(Black eyed peas), Jeeragam(Jeera), Vendhayam(Fenugreek), Kadala(Groundnut), Kolunji(Nigella Seeds), Sencholam(Wild Sorghum) were all mixed together and sowed.

 Manure crops of Sanappu (Sunhemp), Thakapoondu(Sesbania aculeata), Avuri (True Indigo), Kozhinji (Tephrosia purpurea), Millets of Kambhu (Pearl millet), Saamai (Little Millet), Thinai(Foxtail Millet), Sencholam(Wild Sorghum),Lentils of Ulundhu(Urud), Pasipayaru(Greengram), Thattapayiru(Cow eyed peas), Karamani(Black eyed peas), Kollu(Horse gram), Oil seeds of Ellu(Sesame), Kadugu(Mustard), Aamanaku(Castor),Kadala(Groundnut), Spices of Jeeragam(Jeera), Vendhayam(Fenugreek) were all mixed together and sowed.

 The plants will be left to grow till they start to flower and mature.
 When these are grown, each plant passes on different energies to the bed that it has absorbed from space.
-The soil is covered by the dense plants such that sun rays do not meet the soil directly for a month.
-This will improve the soil condition and increases moisture content.
-When such plants are cut and given back to the soil, the microbial content and fertility increase main fold.
+The soil is covered by dense plants such that sun rays do not meet the soil directly for a month.
+This will improve the soil condition and increase moisture content.
+When such plants are cut and given back to the soil, the microbial content and fertility increase the main fold.

 Forest – Taste forest –